-In 2018, 53 children died in hot cars.
-It was the deadliest year on record in the past 20 years.
-Since 1998, more than 800 children have died from vehicular heatstroke; 25% occurred while a parent or caregiver was at places of work.
+In both 2018 and 2019, 53 children died in hot cars.
+These are the deadliest years on record in the past 20 years.
+Since 1998, almost 900 children have died from vehicular heatstroke; 24% of incidents occurred while a parent or caregiver was at a place of work.
 Parents and caregivers can act immediately to end these preventable deaths.

 Educate yourself and everyone you know about this danger.
 The National Safety Council offers a free online course about the danger of vehicular heatstroke and children, the three primary circumstances that have led to children dying and what we all can do to prevent these deaths.
 One child is too many.

 Even on mild or cloudy days, temperatures inside vehicles can reach life-threatening levels.
 Leaving windows slightly open doesn't help.
 Children should never be left unattended or be able to get inside a vehicle.

 Three primary circumstances resulting in deaths of children in hot cars are: